LIT-Protocol/docs/docs/pkp/authMethods/authHelpers.md

 3. The Lit SDK will use the session key to sign future requests.
 So instead of signing the session key-pair with a wallet, you can sign it using the PKP by communicating with the Lit nodes and presenting proof that you are authorized.

 ## Authentication Helpers

+When you call a Lit Action, you may pass Auth Methods that should be resolved.
+These could be things like a WebAuthn (Apple Passkey) signature, or an oauth token from a service like Discord or Google.
+You can see an example of this here.

 Inside of your Lit Actions, there is an object called `Lit.Auth` that will be pre-populated with the resolved Auth Methods, and a few other items.
 For example, if you pass a Google Oauth Token, then the Lit Nodes will resolve the Oauth Token into a user ID and application ID and those will be available to you in `Lit.Auth`. `Lit.Auth` has the following members: